pytorch/pytorch/docs/source/compile/inductor_profiling.rst

 One can zoom in and out to check the profile.

-2. We report the percent of GPU time regarding to the wall time by log line like:
+b.
+We report the percent of GPU time regarding to the wall time by log line like:

 **Percent of time when GPU is busy: 102.88%**